ParkerOHeeron/TicTacToe/README.md

 # TicTacToe
- A usser plays against a computer in this tic tac toe game
+ A user plays against a computer in this tic tac toe game